Town and city pools around WNY prepare to open for the summer season

 AMHERST N.Y.
-(WIVB) – It’s the perfect week for a dip in a splash pad, public pool or even the beach.
+(WIVB) — It’s the perfect week for a dip in a splash pad, public pool or even the beach.
 After a shortage of lifeguards, not all outdoor pools are open this season.
-News 4 stopped by a few places around WNY you can cool off at.
+News 4 stopped by a few places around WNY you can cool off.

-The Town of Amherst is getting their pools and splash pads ready for the season.
+The Town of Amherst is getting its pools and splash pads ready for the season.
 At the Clearfield Community Center, families can expect to soak in all that fun starting on Tuesday.

 “As you can see we’re getting the place ready.
 Looking forward to welcoming folks back,” said Mary-Diana Pouli, who’s the Town of Amherst Youth and Recreational Dept. executive director.
 “We’re not having COVID restrictions this year, although we are going to be very COVID aware.
 So you will see increased cleaning.
 We’re asking folks to please bring their own lawn chairs we won’t be providing those because we want to be mindful that COVID is still with us.”

-State beaches around Western New York, like at Woodlawn Beach, Beaver Island, Fort Niagara, and Evangola State Parks, are also hoping to avoid the national lifeguard shortage.
-Officials say each of the areas four state beaches will be fully staffed starting on June 25th.
+State beaches around Western New York, like Woodlawn Beach, Beaver Island, Fort Niagara, and Evangola State Parks, are also hoping to avoid the national lifeguard shortage.
+Officials say each of the area’s four state beaches will be fully staffed starting on June 25th.

 “It’s really important to have the right amount of coverage because you want to be able to open as much of the beach as possible so people can do whatever they want to do when they come to the beach but also public safety,” said Andrew Chouinard, who’s the regional health and safety manager for the Niagara State Parks Region.